ravi-pabbati/web-todo-extension/README.md

 3. Click "Save" to add the current page as a TODO
 4. Switch between priority tabs to view your TODOs
 5. Click on a TODO to open the page in a new tab
-6. Use the "Delete" button to remove completed TODOs
+6. Hover over a TODO to reveal priority editing and delete options

 ## Technical Details